folke/flash.nvim/README.md

     -- `f`, `F`, `t`, `T`, `;` and `,` motions
     char = {
       enabled = true,
+      -- when to hide flash
+      autohide = function(motion)
+        -- autohide flash when the operator is `y` return vim.fn.mode(true):find("no") and vim.v.operator == "y"
+      end,
+      -- when to show jump labels
+      jump_labels = function(motion)
+        -- never show jump labels by default
+        -- return false
+        -- Always show jump labels for ftFT return vim.v.count == 0 and motion:find("[ftFT]")
+        -- Show jump labels for ftFT in operator-pending mode -- return vim.v.count == 0 and motion:find("[ftFT]") and vim.fn.mode(true):find("o")
+      end,
+      -- When using jump labels, don't use these keys -- This allows using those keys directly after the motion label = { exclude = "hjkliardc" },
       -- by default all keymaps are enabled, but you can disable some of them, -- by removing them from the list. keys = { "f", "F", "t", "T", ";", "," },